arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 ```python
 spi.recv(<bytes>) # add the number of bytes to be received as the argument
 ```
-Here is a simple example of how to send data over SPI.
+Here is a simple example showing how to send data over SPI.

 ```python
 import time